paule96/iot-edge-playground/README.md

 This can be used on the left side with the database project after starting the solution.
 There you will find a SQL script that will setup a database table for you.
 After this the application is up and running.

+### Access Grafana

+> Note: Right now grafana needs to setup after every restart of the solution.
+This will be fixed later.

+To access grafanan search in the `Ports` section of you VSCode for an exposed port `3000`.
+Then you can just open the browser on the vscode generate external port.
+After that you can login with `admin`as username and password.